l50/unm_ismart_presentation/3_vulnerable_targets.md

 You can access pages that you shouldn't be able to.
 These pages could be built for administration of the site, or facilitate access to sensitive data.

 ### DOM Cross-Site Scripting (XSS)
 You may have noticed that there is a search bar at the top of the page.
-Generally speaking, if you find that you are able to type something into a site and see your input reflected back to you that you should check for XSS.
+Generally speaking, if you find that you can type something into a site and see your input reflected back to you, this is a sign that you should check for XSS.
 Let's go ahead and give that a shot here.

-To start, check if your input is reflected back to you.
-Search for all products with the word 'owasp' in them.
-You'll notice a bunch of products return back, but you should also note that your input is indeed reflected back to you on the page:
+To start, search for all products with the word 'owasp' in them.
+You'll see a bunch of products displayed, but more importantly, your input is indeed reflected back to you on the page:

 ![](images/input_reflected.png)